microsoft/winget-cli/doc/specs/#166 - Font Support.md

        wprintf(L"%s\n", &result[0]);
 ```

 We will compare this font version with what is the latest available version from the repository.
 If `all current font face versions < latest available font version`, we will remove the previous font and install the latest.

+`winget fonts show`
+---

+Behaves similarly to `winget show <package>` by showing the relevant fields from the font manifest.

 ## Validation
-- Fonts should be submitted in their own directory in the winget-pkgs repository in order to maintain separation between fonts and manifests.
+- Fonts should be submitted in their own directory in the winget-pkgs repository in order to maintain separation between fonts and executable packages.
 Package manifests will continue to live in the `manifests` directory, while font manifests will be added to a new `fonts` directory with a similar directory structure (sorted by starting letter)

 ```
 winget-pkgs